Jinggoy Estrada: Involvement in the pork barrel scam

 In June 2014, Estrada was subject to another plunder charged at the Ombudsman, this time relating to Janet Lim-Napoles' pork barrel scam involving in public funds.
 Two other senators—Juan Ponce Enrile and Bong Revilla—as well as more than two dozens individuals were charged with him.
 Estrada is accused of pocketing in kickbacks from fake projects.

 A report by the Commission on Audit was released on August 16, 2013, showing alleged misuse of funds by lawmakers who allegedly endorsed part of their congressional allocations to bogus non-governmental organizations.
 The accusations were the subject of a Senate probe that began later that month.

 Mug shot of Jinggoy Estrada after his arrest by the Philippine National Police in 2014.

 The Department of Justice filed its case against Estrada, Enrile, and Revilla before the Ombudsman on September 16, 2013.

 During a Commission on Appointments' committee hearing in March 2014, Estrada stalled the appointment of Heidi Mendoza to the Commission on Audit and vowed to oppose the appointment confirmation of Justice Secretary Leila de Lima, both of whom were investigating corruption charges related to the pork barrel scam.

 On June 23, 2014, Estrada was arrested and detained at the Philippine National Police Custodial Center in Camp Crame, Quezon City.
 In July 2014, the Sandiganbayan ordered a 90-day suspension for Estrada.
 Following Estrada's request to reconsider the suspension order, the Sandiganbayan upheld its decision in a ruling released in August 2014.
 The Senate on September 2, 2014, suspended Estrada from his position for 90 days.

 On September 16, 2017, the Sandiganbayan anti-graft court released its resolution granting bail to Estrada.

 On February 22, 2019, Estrada filed a request for a demurrer before the Sandiganbayan Fifth Division, asking the court to deviate from established procedure and to allow him to challenge the sufficiency of evidence midway into the trial.
 In March 2019, the court granted Estrada and his co-accused 10 days to file their respective demurrers; prosecution was also granted 10 days to respond.

 In April 2025, the Sandiganbayan rejected Estrada's demurrer to evidence seeking to dismiss 11 graft charges against him.
 In October 2025, the Sandiganbayan denied Estrada's plea to dismiss his graft charges.

+Flood control projects scandal

+In September 2025, Jinggoy Estrada is among the members of the Senate investigating massive corruption in flood control infrastructure projects in the Philippines.
+Estrada and fellow senator Joel Villanueva were tagged during the House of Representatives hearings into the flood control corruption controversy.
+In his testimony in the House, former Department of Public Works and Highways (DPWH) Bulacan 1st District engineer Brice Hernandez alleged under oath that Estrada, Villanueva, DPWH district engineer Henry Alcantara and Undersecretary Roberto Bernardo received large kickbacks in the implementation of the flood control projects.
+Hernandez alleged that Estrada received 30% kickbacks after channeling in multiple flood control projects in Malolos and Hagonoy, Bulacan.